michaelgrosner/tribeca/README.md

 - https://github.com/michaelgrosner/tribeca (https://github.com/michaelgrosner)
 - but Most Special Thanks goes to [your mother](https://youtu.be/YDafHsyyTNk).

+### General Discussion

+[IRC](https://kiwiirc.com/client/irc.freenode.net:6697/?theme=cli#tradingBot) is awesome!<br/>but if you dislike it, there is an unofficial Discord channel at https://discord.gg/QK7WsH (with nice users but without me).

 ### Help

 If you need installation or usage support contact me at [earn.com/analpaper](https://earn.com/analpaper/) (non-free high-priority service).